ludoch/appengine-spring-boot/README.md

 Sample Google App Engine (standard) application using :

- * Java 25 :
+ * AppEngine Java 25 preview, WAR based deployment to use GAE APIs.
- * Spring Boot 4.0.0.M2 : the application is packaged as an executable WAR also deployable on servlet containers
+ * Spring Boot 4.0.0.RC1 : the application is packaged as an executable WAR also deployable on servlet containers
  * Jetty12.1 EE11 SpringBoot configuration instead of default Tomcat.
 This way it reuses the Jetty 12.1 provided in AppEngine.
- * Latest AppEngine artifacts for Java 21 runtime
+ * Latest AppEngine artifacts for Java 25 runtime
  * JSP : just to prove it works, you should probably use another template engine like thymeleaf

 ## How to test locally